aroff/neurallib/README.md

 # Neural Library

 This is a repo for building a multipurpose C++ 3-Layer Neural Network Library from scratch in C++.
 Original code was built in 1998 as part of author's Barchelor final project and was adapted to be compiled in modern compilers.
-This version was compiled in Visual Studio 2017.
+This version was compiled in Visual Studio 2017 and uses C++14 features.

 ## Simple Usage